ibm-cloud-docs/solution-tutorials/secure-network-enclosure.md

 * Hardware firewall appliances (Shared and Dedicated) <link>
 * Hardware VPN appliances <link>
 * High Availability with clustered routers and dual uplinks <link>

-Options am presented for enhancing the enclosure with the configuration of site-to-site VPN for secure data center connectivity and Network Address Translation (SNAT) for access to Internet services.
+Options are presented for enhancing the enclosure with the configuration of site-to-site VPN for secure data center connectivity and Network Address Translation (SNAT) for access to Internet services.

 {:shortdesc}